 6. (a) Display all the standard Young tableaux of the permutation group S_4 .
 From this result, enumerate the inequivalent irreducible representations of S_4 and specify their dimensions.

-At the top of the next page, all the standard Young tableaux for S_4 are listed, where each irreducible representation corresponds to a different Young diagram.
-There are five possible Young diagrams involving four boxes, corresponding to five possible partitions of 4:
+All the standard Young tableaux for S_4 are listed below, where each irreducible representation corresponds to a different Young diagram.